MichaelDrostWago/WEDME/README.md

 ## 1. Function
 This Python script, collects data from multiple remote Modbus servers and queue them up in a single register sequence.
 The order of declared remote modbus registers is also the order in queued modbus register sequence.
 ![image](https://github.com/MichaelDrostWago/WEDME/assets/113338718/832fb9fe-8549-4e30-8d45-d8f057ba63a6)

+To get the data in to the EDM you just can use the standart way, as you would connect any other remote Modbus device.

 ## 2. Configuration
 Edit the >config.json file to configure the WEDME.